-In contrast, Castor EDC supports everything you need for a multi-center, complex trial.
+In contrast, Castor supports everything you need for a multi-center, complex trial.
 We have built-in features that make it suitable for multi-center Randomized Controlled Trials (RCTs) and other studies requiring collaboration and advanced rights management.

 - Each record in Castor belongs to an institute/center.
 Authorizations can be set up with specific details so members of your study team can only access the data they are permitted to access.
 You can assign authority separately for each user to Add, View, Edit, Delete, Lock, Export, Query, Randomize or Sign eCRFs, or parts of them.